mrbn619/Notedly/README.md

+# notes web application

+A simple and lightweight application for creating/publishing notes.
+Privilges to anyone is limited to only read notes and view the number of favorites

+create an user account to:
+  create and publish notes,
+  like/dislike notes of users,
+  edit and delete notes.

-# Notes Web Application
+# development

-This repository contains source code for notes web-client
+This reposirory contains the source code for web client for the application.

-## To Run the Application

 When developing locally, you can start the app by running: